xiix0/scam/README.md

-Your analyst has you mixed up with another patient.
-Don't believe a thing he tells you.
+Your business will go through a period of considerable expansion.